 - allow you to engineer your own high-quality soil

 - partition growing areas clearly while protecting plants from getting walked on

 - help prevent soil compaction

 - warm more quickly and retain warmth longer than ground-level plots

 Choice of materials is as wide as your imagination and resources.
 No matter what you might choose, however, be aware of toxic materials such as treated wood, roofing shingles, roofing paper, lead-painted boards, railroad ties, asphalt, and other items that might produce long-term diffusion of unwanted chemicals into plants, especially into edible plants like fruits or vegetables.

 Think about trees in various stages of decay—they are fascinating.
-I have used trees in various stages of decay for building a couple of my own garden beds.
+I have used decaying trees for building a couple of my own garden beds.
 I have also used sticks, vines, bush cuttings, pine needles, and even chunks of center wood from a huge fallen tree as decorations.
 I happen to live near a small patch of woods, where natural materials are readily available.
 I am also attuned to neighborhood tree-cutting jobs.
 Tree logs for one of my raised garden beds came from a job that the local power company contracted to keep its lines unobstructed.

 This sort of building allows you to take advantage of unforeseen opportunities.
 In the above case, a power-company tree-cutting project presented me with such an opportunity.
 I did not plan to build what I eventually built.
 I just reacted, when the materials showed up.
 I sculpted on the fly, without a preconceived design.
 This sort of building, then, is like dumpster diving or junk art, where thrown-away things become useful things.